-ENGL 1A Course Description

-General: English 1 is an introductory writing course that will help you understand the writing process and the goals, dynamics, and genres of written communication.
-Through interpretation and analysis of texts, you will develop clear thinking and effective writing that give form and coherence to complex ideas.
-In English 1A you will practice these skills by writing for various audiences and rhetorical situations.
+ENGL 1A Course Description ENGL 1A is an introductory writing course that will help you understand the writing process and the goals, dynamics, and genres of written communication.
+Through interpretation and analysis of texts, you will learn to think clearly and write effectively as you give form and coherence to complex ideas.
+You will explore writing for various audiences and rhetorical situations.